Uttaran: 10 years later

 Tapasya is a rich spoilt brat.
 Simplistic Ichcha wants to open a school to give free education to poor kids.
 Tapasya's parents arrange their daughter's marriage with Veer Singh Bundela, who belongs to a reputed wealthy family.
 But Tapasya does not show interest towards the wedding as she is in a relationship with Siddharth (Sid).
 Slowly Veer and Ichcha fall in love and their families agree to their marriage, although Gunvanti never liked Ichcha for her status.
 Insecure seeing Veer shower Ichcha with expensive gifts, Tapasya fakes a suicide attempt and begs Ichcha to let her marry Veer.
 Ichcha agrees, and Veer marries Tapasya.
 That same night, Veer learns the truth, and Tapasya claims Ichcha forced her to marry him, believing she is not right for him.
 The next day, Veer lashes out at Tapasya in front of her family and forces Ichcha to tell the truth.
 Meanwhile, his elder brother Vansh, a drug addict, falls for Ichcha because of her caring nature.

 Veer, unaware of Vansh's love, tries to divorce Tapasya and marry Ichcha, who tries to distance herself from him.
 Tapasya tries to get Ichcha killed with the help of Siddharth.
 Veer saves Ichcha, but not before she gets shot and is hospitalised; Siddharth is then arrested.
 Tapasya tricks Gunvanti who gets Vansh and Ichcha married.
-A heartbroken Veer pretends to be happy with Tapasya.
-Sumitra and Tapasya cause a terrible misunderstanding between Vansh and Ichcha.
+A heartbroken Veer pretends to be happy with Tapasya, while Vansh and Ichcha's marriage suffers.
 One day, Vansh overhears Siddharth slamming Tapasya for ruining Ichcha's life.
 Tapasya, however, misleads Vansh, indirectly blaming him for Ichcha's suffering.
 As a result, he kills himself.
-Iccha holds Veer responsible for Vansh's death, and Gunvanti, in turn, blames Ichcha.
+Ichcha holds Veer responsible for Vansh's death, and Gunvanti, in turn, blames Ichcha.
 Veer explains how Tapasya tried to kill Ichcha and is responsible for Vansh's death, by playing a video revealing the day's actions filmed by Siddharth, who wanted to take revenge on Tapasya.
 Shocked, Jogi disowns her.
 Ichcha goes to Vrindavan.
 There, Veer arrives to unite with her, and they get married; the family accepts them.